Victory Capital’s Corporate Responsibility Statement

 Product Design and Lifecycle Management

 As the asset management business matures, the industry is rapidly undergoing dramatic transformations.
 We knowingly developed a unique business model that specifically addresses ongoing trends in the capital markets and investment industry.
-Our distinctive business model addresses the epic shift of assets from active to passive management and embraces these changes with our growing exchange traded funds and solutions offerings.
-Moreover, the compression of average industry fee rates for active management plays perfectly into our integrated multi-franchise platform, which can produce industry-leading profit margins despite the lower fee-rate environment.
+Our distinctive business model addresses the epic shift of assets from active to passive management and embraces these changes with our growing exchange traded funds (ETFs) and solutions offerings.
+Moreover, the compression of average industry fee rates for active management plays perfectly into our integrated multi-franchise platform, which has produced industry-leading profit margins despite a currently lower-fee-rate environment.

 Leadership and Governance

-Please click here for more information on our leadership team and click here for more information on our Board of Directors.
+Please click here for more information on our leadership team and click here for more information on our Board of Directors, Board Committee Charters, and additional Corporate Governance information.

 The Victory Capital ethics hotline is available 24 hours a day, seven days a week.
 Employees may report an anonymous complaint by calling 1-800-584-9055.
 Victory Capital also has a Victory Funds ethics hotline and a USAA Mutual Funds ethic hotline.

 Trust and integrity are core to our DNA.
 Trust is a sacred attribute that forms the foundation of our culture.
 We understand that great relationships are built on trust.
 Every day we earn trust through reliability, discipline, transparency and strength.
-Our culture is one of mutual respect for each other and our business partners.
+Our culture is one of mutual respect, our business partners, and our clients.
+Therefore, identifying and mitigating conflicts of interest as at the heart of what we do.
+We limit gifts to a value of $100 per year and all travel and entertainment expenses must be reasonable and customary to avoid even the appearance of any conflicts.
+All employees must pre-clear their political contributions, and we monitor the outside business activities of our employees to ensure they don’t present conflicts to our clients.

 Systematic Risk Management